-It can be difficult to know what to say to a person with depression.
+Some may find it difficult to know what to say to a person with depression.
 Each person may require support in different ways, but active listening and words of comfort and support can help.

 Statistics show that about 17.3 million adults, which represents 7.1% of the population, and 1.9 million children aged 3–17 years experience depression each year in the United States.

 For some people, the condition’s symptoms are mild.
 For others, they are so debilitating that they can make it difficult to get out of bed.

 Although there are no words that will heal depression, being comforting and supportive may help someone manage their symptoms.

 Among the most important things that an individual can offer are loving support and encouragement.
 Without forcing or pressuring them, asking a person questions about how they are feeling can give them vital space to talk.

 The symptoms of depression can be scary or overwhelming, but vocalizing some of those difficult thoughts can make them less powerful.